Intubation Procedure Overview with Practice Questions

 65. What size ET tube should be used for neonates?

-The size is based on their weight.
+The size of the ET tube for neonates is determined by their weight.

 66. What is the typical tube position for males?